monadicsystems/monadicsystems.github.io/post1.md

 If a tag is within the `do` block of the another tag's inner HTML value, it will be rendered as a child of the other tag.

 The above isn't a template though, because everything is statically defined.
 We're just writing HTML using a fancy syntax.
 Let's parameterize our `myHtml` value by turning it into a function.
-We'll call the template function `personHtml`
+We'll call the template function `personHtml`:

 ```haskell
 data Person = Person